Laoliangcang

 Laoliangcang (老粮仓镇) is a town in Ningxiang City, Hunan Province, China.
 It is surrounded by Huangcai Town on the northwest, Hengshi Town on the northeast, Shuangfupu Town on the east, Huitang Town on the southeast, and Liushahe Town on the southwest.
 As of the 2007 census, it had a population of 63,000 and an area of 121.8 km2.
 It is famous for the bronze culture of the Shang culture.

-Administrative division
+Administrative divisions

 The town is divided into eight villages and two communities: